 The narrative his adversaries have always tried to sell the American people, is that Obama’s is at best a fraudulent, irrelevant mockery of the faith; that they not he are the only believers truly worthy of guiding our “Christian nation”.

 But a really funny thing has happened over the course of President Obama’s two-term tenure.
-This man has quietly, consistently crafted a platform and a legacy that reflect Christ far more than those across the aisle like or will ever admit to.
+This man quietly, consistently crafted a platform and a legacy that reflect Christ far more than those across the aisle like or will ever admit to—and in ways his successor will never dream of.

 In many ways, he has in effect out-Jesused many of his Conservative Christian critics.